CosmosOS/Cosmos/README.md

 ## Updated Sep 29, 2017

 The hosting service which hosts our website has a technical issue which has taken our website offline.
 We are urgently working to resolve this issue.
-We hope that our primary website will be restored today.

 ## Hurricane Harvey